Ingredients

 Meanwhile, heat a large saucepan over medium-high heat.
 Add the mustard seeds and cook until fragrant, about a minute.

 Add the onion and cook until translucent, about 3–5 minutes.
-Stir in the garlic, turmeric, and ground cumin and cook for 60 seconds.
+Stir in the garlic, turmeric, and cumin and cook for 60 seconds.

 Meanwhile, toast the sunflower seeds: Heat a small stovetop pan over medium heat.
 Add the sunflower seeds and toast, tossing occasionally, for 1–2 minutes until they’re golden brown.
 Remove from heat and set aside.